RachelRautenberg/Pewlett_Hackard_Analysis/README.md

 ## SUMMARY

 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 ##### A great way to answer this question and get a better idea overall of how the "silver tsunami" will wave is to run query by years.
-For example, retirement eligibility was run based on 1985 - 1988, we could run seperate query to understand how many to expect each year.
+We could run seperate query to understand how many to expect each year.
+However, to get the correct numbers, the query needs to be run on birthdate since retirement is determined by age not necessarily hire date.
 Knowing these amounts will give Pewlett-Hackard a better idea for planning rather than having a large number that is being planned to backfill from the beginning.
 This will give space for early transitions and refinement of the mentorship program.

 ![retirement by year](https://github.com/RachelRautenberg/Pewlett_Hackard_Analysis/blob/main/Resources/retirement_by_year.png)